How to Grow Aluminum House Plant

 If you are going to grow an Aluminum plant outdoors, treat it as an annual.
 Or, bring it indoors in the fall.
 It will succumb to frost and freeze.
 Protect the plant from cold and frost, or bring it indoors in cold weather.

 The plants look their best when pruned from time to time.
+Pinch back the growing tips from time to time, to create a bushier appearance.
 Some growers, remove flower buds, before they open, providing more energy to leaf growth and health.
 Use a sharp knife or pruning shears.
-Remove dead or sickly leaves on regular basis.
+Remove dead or sickly leaves on a regular basis.
 Remove other leaves, to shape the plant.
 Cut the stem at the base of the main stalk.

-For house plants, mist leaves in dry conditions.
+For house plants, mist the leaves in dry conditions.

-Transplant to larger pots as needed, before it gets root-bound.
+Transplant them into larger pots as needed, before they get root-bound.

 Related Articles